mtlynch/mtlynch.io/_posts/2019-02-01-1-year-solo-developer.md

 Weird not to have money coming in.
 Didn't really feel weird until I got rid of cash.
 Had lots of cash from selling investments Google bonus payout.
 Got weird when I have to sell investments to cover my costs because the more investments I sell, the less money I earn from investments.

-# Why I'm not consulting

-People keep offering me consulting jobs.
-The only way I'd do it is if it were $10k per week.
-Even though I'm not making money from my businesses, I'm hopefully gaining skills to make me better at launching businesses.

-TODO: link to bare metrics guy's spreadsheet of failed businesses

 # Buying my first house

 At the end of the summer, I moved.
 I was